'Vision Zero' Road Safety Strategy 2024 to 2035

 9.10

-• Speed management measures including average speed cameras and a new lower 30 mph speed limit in Dorking
+• Speed management measure including average speed cameras and a new lower 30 mph speed limit in Dorking.

 9.11

-Surrey County Council's road safety engineering team undertakes typically 200 road safety audits of highway schemes of various sizes each year and will continue to provide this service.
+Surrey County Council's road safety engineering team undertake typically 200 road safety audits of highway schemes of various sizes each year and will continue to provide this service.
 A road safety audit is a systematic process for checking the road safety implications of highway improvements and new road schemes.
-The process is vital for ensuring that the risk of road collisions and their severity is minimized whenever a new road scheme is designed, built, and comes into use.
-Healthy Streets Design Guide
+The process is vital for ensuring that the risk of road collisions and their severity is minimised whenever a new road scheme is designed, built, and comes into use.

 9.12